Parliament Act 1911: Provisions

-At the request of prominent Cabinet member Sir Edward Grey, the preamble included the words "it is intended to substitute for the House of Lords as it at present exists a Second Chamber constituted on a popular instead of hereditary basis, but such substitution cannot be immediately brought into operation".
-The long title of the Act was "An Act to make provision with respect to the powers of the House of Lords in relation to those of the House of Commons, and to limit the duration of Parliament."
+At the request of prominent Cabinet member Sir Edward Grey, the preamble included the words:

+The long title of the act was "An Act to make provision with respect to the powers of the House of Lords in relation to those of the House of Commons, and to limit the duration of Parliament."
 Section 8 defined the short title as the "Parliament Act 1911".

 The bill was also an attempt to place the relationship between the House of Commons and House of Lords on a new footing.
 As well as the direct issue of money Bills, it set new conventions about how the power the Lords continued to hold would be used.
 It did not change the composition of the Lords, however.

 The Lords would only be able to delay money bills for one month, effectively ending their ability to do so.
 These were defined as any public bill which contained only provisions dealing with the imposition, repeal, remission, alteration, or regulation of taxation; the imposition for the payment of debt or other financial purposes of charges on the Consolidated Fund, or on money provided by Parliament, or the variation or repeal of any such charges; supply; the appropriation, receipt, custody, issue or audit of accounts of public money; and the raising or guarantee of any loan or the repayment thereof.
 But it did not cover any sort of local taxes or similar measures.
-Some Finance Bills have not fallen within this criterion; Consolidated Fund and Appropriation Bills have.
+Some finance bills have not fallen within this criterion; Consolidated Fund and Appropriation bills have.
 The Speaker of the House of Commons would have to certify that a bill was a money bill, endorsing it with a Speaker's certificate.
-The Local Government Finance Act 1988, which introduced the Community Charge ("Poll Tax"), was not certified as a Money Bill and was therefore considered by the Lords.
-Whilst Finance Bills are not considered money bills, convention dictates that those parts of a Finance Bill dealing with taxation or expenditure (which, if in an Act alone, would constitute a money bill) are not questioned.
+The Local Government Finance Act 1988, which introduced the Community Charge ("Poll Tax"), was not certified as a money bill and was therefore considered by the Lords.
+Whilst finance bills are not considered money bills, convention dictates that those parts of a finance bill dealing with taxation or expenditure (which, if in an act alone, would constitute a money bill) are not questioned.